Er-Naren719/document-grid/README.md

 ## Part 3: Tying it up!
 - Using API, the gid now shows the updated sequence of documents(without local storage data the document sequence resets to existing one).
+- The logic to call API every five seconds implemented.
+- The logic to check last saved implemented using previousDocumentsRef.
+It will check it against current documents, if it has changed then only it will save data.

+## Part 4: Deployment
+- Have included the docker file named Dockerfile.dev